WiHi1131/Machine-Learning-Project/PCA.md

   <img src = "images/PCA_clean.PNG" title = "PCA Data" alt = "Cleaned PCA Data">
   <div>
     <p>
       <b>This is the data that PCA will be performed on, after cleaning.
 Note that the "placement" column has been removed, and both non-quantitative columns have also been removed.
-Link to data: <a href = "https://github.com/WiHi1131/Machine-Learning-Project/blob/main/data/PRE_PCA.csv">Pre-PCA Data</a></b>
+Link to data: <a href = "https://github.com/WiHi1131/Machine-Learning-Project/blob/main/data/PCA.csv">Cleaned PCA Data</a></b>
     </p>
   </div>
 </div>